x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 The EM service can apply 3 types of mitigations:

-- **IIS Rewrite rule mitigation**.
-This is essentially a rule that blocks specific patterns of malicious *http requests* that can endanger Exchange Server.
+- **IIS URL Rewrite rule mitigation**.
+This is a rule that blocks specific patterns of malicious HTTP requests that can endanger an Exchange server.
 - **Exchange service mitigation**.
-This can disable any vulnerable Exchange service on the Exchange Server.
+This disables a vulnerable service on an Exchange server.
-- **App Pool mitigation** This can disable any vulnerable App Pool of the Exchange Server.
+- **App Pool mitigation** This disables a vulnerable app pool on an Exchange server.

-You have visibility and control over any applied mitigation by using cmdlets and PowerShell scripts.
+You have visibility and control over any applied mitigation by using PowerShell cmdlets and scripts.

 ### How does it work
-If Microsoft learns about a security threat, we create a mitigation for the issue.
-This mitigation is readily available to all the Exchange server’s EM Service through the cloud-based Office Config Service or OCS as a digitally signed XML file containing configuration settings to apply the mitigation.
+If Microsoft learns about a security threat, we may create and release a mitigation for the issue.
+In that event, the mitigation would besend from the OCS to the EM service as a signed XML file containing the configuration settings used to apply the mitigation.

 After the EM service has been installed, it checks the OCS for available mitigations every hour.
-The EM service subsequently downloads the XML and validates the signature to verify that the XML was not tampered with by checking the issuer, EKU, and certificate chain.
+The EM service subsequently downloads the XML and validates the signature to verify that the XML was not tampered with by checking the issuer, the Extended Key Usage, and the certificate chain.
 After successful validation, the EM service applies the mitigation.

 Each mitigation is a temporary, interim fix until you can apply the Security Update that fixes the vulnerability.
 The EM service is not a replacement for Exchange SUs.
 However, it is the fastest and easiest way to mitigate the highest risks to Internet-connected, on-premises Exchange servers before updating.